adammertel/Leaflet.MarkerCluster.PlacementStrategies/README.md

 ### Helping Circles
-There is also another new type geometry called "helpingCircle" that could be used for the last three strategies to make the cluster more consistent.
+There is also another a new type geometry called "helpingCircle" that could be used for the last three strategies to make the cluster more visually-consistent.

 ### Options